Visas and Immigration

 The Home Office may ask you to undertake an interview either in person, on the telephone, or by video conference facility.
 If you are requested to attend an interview you must take it very seriously.
 Attendance is mandatory and if you fail to attend an interview without providing a reasonable explanation this will result in an automatic refusal.
-Be aware that even if you achieve the general requirements and score the 40 points required under the Tier 4 Points Based System, the ECO has the authority to refuse entry if you fail the interview.
+Be aware that even if you achieve the general requirements and score the 70 points required under the Student Route, the ECO has the authority to refuse entry if you do not satisfy the ECO of your genuine intentions to study at interview.

 Eligibility & Proof of Funding

-- 10 points for showing that you have enough money to cover the cost of your course, and your monthly living expenses in the UK, for up to 9 months.
+- Meeting the financial requirement, showing that you have enough money to cover the cost of your course, and your monthly living expenses in the UK, for up to 9 months

-The Home Office requires you to provide evidence of money to pay your course fees and living costs as a student under the Tier 4 (General) points based system.
+The Home Office requires you to provide evidence of money to pay your course fees and living costs as a student.
 You will be granted 10 points by providing this evidence.
 If you are studying in the UK for the first time you will need:

 |Length of course||Funds needed|